Age of consent in Oceania

 The ages of consent for sexual activity vary from age 15 to 18 across Australia, New Zealand and other parts of Oceania.
 The specific activity and the gender of its participants is also addressed by the law.
 The minimum age is the age at or above which an individual can engage in unfettered sexual relations with another person of minimum age.
 Close in age exceptions may exist and are noted where applicable.
 In Vanuatu the homosexual age of consent is set higher at 18, while the heterosexual age of consent is 15.
-Same sex sexual activity is illegal at any age for males in Papua New Guinea, Kiribati, the Cook Islands, Samoa, Tonga and Tuvalu; it is outlawed for both men and women in the Solomon Islands.
+Same sex sexual activity is illegal at any age for males in Papua New Guinea, Kiribati, Samoa, Niue, Tonga and Tuvalu; it is outlawed for both men and women in the Solomon Islands.
 In all other places the age of consent is independent of sexual orientation or gender.

 Scope: all jurisdictions per list of sovereign states and dependent territories in Oceania.